IndraTNPTL/frontend-marvel/README.md

 # Marvel Comics App 💥

-Hey Marvel enthusiasts! 👋🏽 Welcome to the Marvel Comics App, a cool project brought to life by a junior fullstack developer during the super awesome Le Reacteur Fullstack Developer Bootcamp.
+Hey Marvel enthusiasts! 👋🏽 Welcome to the Marvel Comics App, a cool project brought to life during the super awesome Le Reacteur Fullstack Developer Bootcamp.
 This marvel-ous creation was whipped up in just 4 days, showcasing some serious skills learned from the incredible teaching team at the bootcamp!

 🚀 **[Visit the Marvel Comics App](https://my-marvel-comics-app.netlify.app/)**